Loschcode/rails_async_migrations/README.md

 When a project grows, your database start to be heavy and changing the data through the deployment process can be very painful.
 There are numerous reasons you want this process to be [at least] partially asynchronous.

-Most people turn heavy data changes into `rake tasks` or split workers ; there are two schools of thought about this.
+Most people turn heavy data changes into `rake tasks` or split workers; there are two schools of thought about this.

 1. Migrations should only mutate database structures and not its data, and if it's the case, it should be split and processed via other means.
 2. Migrations are everything which alter data one time, typically during a deployment of new code and structure.